vedi/knowledge-base/src/documents/unity/grow/GrowUltimate_GettingStarted.html.md

 	// Make sure to make this call AFTER initializing HIGHWAY,
 	// and BEFORE initializing STORE/PROFILE/LEVELUP
 	bool modelSync = true; 	// Remote Economy Management - Synchronizes your game's
-                             // economy modelbetween the client and server - enables
+                             // economy model between the client and server - enables
                              // you to remotely manage your economy.

 	bool stateSync = true; // Synchronizes the users' balances data with the server